 Can I be part of a live chat?

 When you apply for the market you can specify if you would like to be involved in a live chat.
-This will either be on market day or during the two weeks before the market as a midday maker or studio tour.
+This will either be on market day or during the two weeks before the market as a Midday Maker or Show and Tell.
 We will allocate a live chat session to you in advance.
 We try to mix up the live chats on market day as much as possible to show our shoppers a wide range of makers and products.

 I am new to Instagram, can I get some help?